crowdin/crowdin-cli-v1/README.md

 Copyright: 2012-2013 [Crowdin.net](http://crowdin.net/)

-This library is distributed under the MIT license.
-Please see the LICENSE file.
+This project is licensed under the MIT license, a copy of which can be found in the LICENSE file.